VDI deployment guide

 - How will VDI align with BYOD

-VDI can be a great offering to students on a college campus to ensure proper access to academic apps and to guarantee a positive experience.
+VDI deployment can be a great offering to students on a college campus to ensure proper access to academic apps and to guarantee a positive experience.
 Following are some of the decisions and considerations to keep in mind while planning a VDI deployment project.

 Persistent or non-persistent VDI